How to use this Privacy Notice

 Information we receive from third parties

-We may receive Personal Data about you from various third parties, such as:
+We may also receive Personal Data about you from various external third parties such as device data from parties including :

 Information we receive from public sources